 If you apply for SIN online, you will need clear and legible digital copies of all the required documents.

 It is a good idea to call Service Canada or check eServiceCanada to get the most up-to-date information.
-The required documents and/or the process of applying for SIN can change, so double-checking the requirements is always a good idea.
+The required documents or the SIN application process could change.

 Shred any documents that include your Social Insurance Number to protect yourself against identity theft.